leyantong/payment_gateway/README.md

    go test ./...
    ```

+### Highlights of UUID Implementation

+- **UUID Generation**: UUIDs are generated based on card number, amount, and timestamp to ensure uniqueness.
+- **Consistency**: The use of UUIDs ensures consistent and unique identification of each payment, making retrieval and tracking easier.
+- **Security**: Masking card numbers in stored data enhances security and PCI compliance.

+### Database Implementation

+- **SQLite**: The project uses SQLite for simplicity and ease of setup.
+This choice is suitable for development and testing environments.
+In a production environment, a more robust and scalable database system like PostgreSQL or MySQL should be considered.
+- **ORM**: GORM is used as the ORM for database interactions.
+GORM provides an easy-to-use interface for CRUD operations and integrates well with Go's ecosystem.

+### Why Choose Go

+- **Performance**: Go provides high performance with its statically compiled binaries, making it an excellent choice for a high-throughput payment gateway.
+- **Concurrency**: Go's built-in support for concurrency with goroutines and channels makes it ideal for handling multiple payment transactions simultaneously.
+- **Simplicity**: Go's syntax is simple and clean, reducing the complexity of the codebase and making it easier to maintain.
+- **Strong Standard Library**: Go's standard library provides robust support for networking, HTTP servers, and cryptography, all of which are essential for a payment gateway.
+- **Community and Ecosystem**: Go has a strong and active community, with a wealth of libraries and frameworks that can accelerate development.

+### Workflow of Bank Simulator

+- **Endpoint**: The bank simulator exposes a POST endpoint `/simulate_bank` that mimics the behavior of an acquiring bank.
+- **Request Handling**: When a request is received, the simulator parses the payment details and randomly determines whether the payment is approved or declined.
+- **Response Simulation**: The simulator returns a response with a status of either "APPROVED" or "DECLINED", along with a masked card number for security.
+- **Logging**: All requests and responses are logged for debugging and analysis purposes.

 ### Assumptions Made

 - **Environment Variables**: The `.env` file is used to configure necessary environment variables.
 The application assumes this file is properly set up.